 You do not need qualifications to start the courses.
 The courses are a chance to try something new, develop an area of interest, etc. Although, the courses might not offer a formal qualification the knowledge gained from doing one could help you prepare for a higher education level course, or help you choose a course - and they would be great to mention on your personal statement too!

 FutureLearn offer a diverse selection of free, high quality online courses from some of the world’s leading universities and other outstanding cultural institutions.

 They aim to connect learners from all over the globe with high quality educators, and with each other.

 Courses are delivered one step at a time, and are accessible on mobile, tablet and desktop.

 New taster courses for school leavers

-FutureLearn has a ‘FutureLearn Choices' courses, which last for three to eight weeks.
+FutureLearn offer ‘FutureLearn Choices' courses, which last for three to eight weeks.
 These are taster courses to give school leavers a real sense of university level study.